ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In the previous part, we saw how documents could be easily added, updated, and deleted singly by using the {{site.data.keyword.cloudant_short_notm}} HTTP API.
 In this part, we see how two API calls can be used to achieve all the basic {{site.data.keyword.cloudant_short_notm}} operations.
 The added benefit of that is being able to act on more than one document per API call.

-We've already discussed the `_all_docs` endpoint.
+We already discussed the `_all_docs` endpoint.
 We used it to fetch a list of all the documents in a database, but it has other features too.

 The key parameter can be used to specify a single document to fetch, making it equivalent to the `GET /db/id` API call.
 Similarly, the keys parameter takes an array of document IDs and returns them all.
 The `startkey` and `endkey` parameters fetch a slice of the primary index between the supplied limits.
 Adding `include_docs=true` instructs {{site.data.keyword.cloudant_short_notm}} to supply the document bodies too.
 And limit specifies how many documents to return in one API call.

-The `_bulk_docs` endpoint allows multiple insert, update, and delete operations to be performed in one API call.
+The `_bulk_docs` endpoint allows multiple inserts, updates, and deletes operations to be performed in one API call.
 It expects an object that contains a docs array - each element of that array is an operation to perform on a single document.
 The request body is posted to {{site.data.keyword.cloudant_short_notm}}, allowing many operations to be packed into a single API call.

 In this example, the first document is an insert because no revision token is supplied.
 The second document is an update to a document because a revision token is supplied with a new document body.
 The third document is a deletion.
 A revision token is supplied, but the body is simply `_deleted: true`, which tells {{site.data.keyword.cloudant_short_notm}} to mark the document as deleted.